jgeumlek/MoltenGamepad/README.md

 The only linked libraries under this default target are libudev, libpthread, and libdl.

 Currently two plugins can optionally be built into MoltenGamepad when compiling, `wiimote` and `steamcontroller`.
 By default, only the former is set to be built.
 Modify the lines at the beginning of the Makefile to control whether these plugins are included.

+Plugins can also be set to be built as external plugins.
+These plugins will need to be moved to a `plugins` folder inside MG's config directory in order to be found and loaded.

 Note that the Steam Controller plugin requires the [scraw](https://gitlab.com/dennis-hamester/scraw) and [scrawpp](https://gitlab.com/dennis-hamester/scrawpp) libraries.